stfc/PSyclone/doc/user_guide/getting_going.rst

    > tar zxf \ |release|\ .tar.gz
    > ls
    PSyclone-\ |release|\

+After the source package is downloaded and unpacked, it can also be installed using ``pip install``, albeit in a slightly different way to the PyPI installation, see :ref:`below <getting-going-env-src>` for more detailed information.

 Hereon the location where you download or clone PSyclone (including the PSyclone directory itself) will be referred to as ``<PSYCLONEHOME>``.